 What do you plan to study in post-secondary education and what occupation do you plan to pursue?
 What do you hope to be doing 10 years from now?

 Something I have done that illustrates scientific aptitude would be my ability to check over my data multiple times to ensure that I have collected accurate data so I can make evidence supported conclusions based off of them.
-Also, by doing this, I was able to draw other possible conclusions based on my findings.
+Also, by doing this, I drew other conclusions based on my findings.
 This makes it possible for my study to have multiple connections to other studies which in turn could lead to it having many possible applications to real life.
 After completing my research, my interest in science and math have only grown.
-Through completing my research, I have been exposed to other studies that piqued my interest which only makes me engaged in other topics I am unfamiliar with.
+Through completing my research, I have been exposed to other studies that piqued my interest making me engaged in other topics I am unfamiliar with.
 Also, my interest in math has increased because of the importance of data collection in research and how it can be done multiple ways using statistics.
 My experience suggests that I am prepared to have a future career in science, because I’m willing to have an open mind based on what I learn.
-After High School, I hope to pursue a bachelor’s degree in chemistry, and aspire to be a forensic toxicologist.
-I want to do this because I want to use my knowledge of science to help others that were wrongly accused or weren’t given justice for their crimes.
+After high school, I hope to pursue a bachelor’s degree in chemistry, and I aspire to be a forensic toxicologist.
+I want to use my knowledge of science to help others that were wrongly accused or weren’t given justice for their crimes.
 Since science is factual evidence, it is an extremely useful tool for forensic scientists.

 4. Major Scientific Question (maximum 250 words)